t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

-* (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, energy conservation, or network efficiency, e.g. using load balancing techniques to avoid congestion
+* (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, energy conservation, or network efficiency, e.g., using load balancing techniques to avoid congestion.
-* Onboarding code on a platform or computing device, and invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc. These operations should deal with heterogeneous compute nodes {{Schafer}}, and may in some cases also support end devices, including IoT devices, as compute nodes {{Larrea}}
+* Onboarding code on a platform or computing device, and invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc. For example, this can include offloading in a vehicular scenario {{Grewe}}.
+These operations should deal with heterogeneous compute nodes {{Schafer}}, and may in some cases also support end devices, including IoT devices, as compute nodes {{Larrea}}.
-* Adapting Quality of Results (QoR) for applications where a perfect result is not necessary {{Li}}
+* Adapting Quality of Results (QoR) for applications where a perfect result is not necessary {{Li}}.
-* Assisted or automatic partitioning of code {{I-D.sarathchandra-coin-appcentres}}
+* Assisted or automatic partitioning of code, for example for application programs {{I-D.sarathchandra-coin-appcentres}} or for network programs {{I-D.hsingh-coinrg-reqs-p4comp}}.
-* Supporting computation across trust domains, e.g. verifying computation results
+* Supporting computation across trust domains, e.g., verifying computation results.
-* Support for computation mobility: relocating an instance from one compute node to another, while maintaining a given service level; session continuity when communicating with end devices that are mobile, possibly at high speed (e.g. in vehicular scenarios); defining lightweight execution environments for secure code mobility, e.g., using WebAssembly {{Nieke}}
+* Support for computation mobility: relocating an instance from one compute node to another, while maintaining a given service level; session continuity when communicating with end devices that are mobile, possibly at high speed (e.g., in vehicular scenarios); defining lightweight execution environments for secure code mobility, e.g., using WebAssembly {{Nieke}}.
 * Defining, managing, and verifying Service Level Agreements (SLA) for edge computing systems.
 Pricing is a related challenge.

 ### Edge Storage and Caching